 How You Can Help

-There are many ways you can help support the Village Health Outreach Program:
+There are many ways you can help support the Village Health Outreach Program this year:

 - join us and participate in the VHO - both medical and non-medical personnel are needed